 Free Tibet Campaign stands for the Tibetans right to determine their own future.
 It campaigns for an end to China's occupation of Tibet and for Tibetans fundamental human rights to be respected.
 Founded in 1987, Free Tibet Campaign generates active support by educating people about the situation in Tibet.
 It is independent of all governments and is funded by its members and supporters - More information can be found at: www.freetibet.org

 Komodo donates 10% of every sale of Free Tibet Products to the campaign to help them continue their important work.

 Tibet Relief Fund

 Founded in 1959 to help Tibetan communities in need.
 Today they continue work with Tibetans in India, Nepal and Tibet through local projects that address basic needs, provide vital healthcare and education.

 In 2016 Komodo raised money through a sale event on our website to fund the rebuilding of a school in the remote village of Bakhang, on the border of Nepal and Tibet, that was destroyed in the earthquakes of 2015.

 East Bali Poverty Project

-The reforestation program is located in Desa Ban, Bali and is managed by EAST BALI POVERTY PROJECT
+One of several reforestation programs that we support, this one is located in Desa Ban, Bali and is managed by EAST BALI POVERTY PROJECT

 Joe Komodo says...
 "Let's make a jungle out there!"